 A word of advice: never let your focus on completing a trail keep you from looking around–and behind you!
 You never know what incredible views you may be missing if you’re solely focusing on the trail in front of you.

 This trail doesn’t really “go” anywhere, per se, it’s more of a connector to other notable trails.
-It can be combined with different routes to form various loops depending on how long you wish to spend in the wilderness.
-From the trailhead to the junction with the Little Devil’s Tower Trail, the route is a little over five miles (one way), so plan for a full day’s hike when considering this option.
+It can be combined with different routes to form various loops depending on how long you wish to spend in the Wilderness Area.
+From the trailhead to the junction with the Little Devil’s Tower Trail, the route is a little over five miles (one way)–and as mentioned above it gets steep–so plan for a full day’s hike when considering this option.

 As with many other areas in the Black Hills, be watchful for deadfall as well as dead trees that remain, precipitously, standing (and their hanging, broken branches).
 These are remnants of the recent pine beetle infestation, and they can fall at any time, even on not-so-windy days.